FaceBook IconTwitter LogoYouTube LogoLinkedin IconInstagram IconFlickr Icon

 Chapter Finances and Information Due

-Please pay careful attention to the following information about chapter finances and treasury management for the spring 2022 term.
+Please pay careful attention to the following information about chapter finances and treasury management for the 2023-2024 academic year.
 As you review, please contact the Associate Director of Chapter Finance, Anthony Tornini, at anthony.tornini@sigmanu.org or (540) 600-3011‬ with any questions or concerns.

 Members Area

-Maintaining your chapter’s information in the Members Area directly affects the billing of Initiate Dues and Risk Management Assessment.
-Per The Law of Sigma Nu Fraternity, Inc., all chapters are to update their membership information (i.e., roster) by January 15 or fifteen (15) days after the start of school, whichever is later.
+Maintaining your chapter’s information in the Members Area directly affects the accuracy of billing of Initiate Dues and Risk Management Assessment.
+Per The Law of Sigma Nu Fraternity, Inc., all chapters are to update their membership information (i.e., roster) by January 15th, or 15 days after the start of school, whichever is later.
 This update will ensure that the chapter is billed accurately.
 Both the Commander and Recorder can update the chapter’s membership information on the Members Area.
-Review the officer resource How To Update the Roster in the Members Area For step-by-step instructions on updating the roster.

 Important Due Dates

-As a friendly reminder, the first Installment of the Risk Management Assessment and the signed Risk Reduction Affidavit via DocuSign are due to the General Fraternity by February 15.
+As a friendly reminder, the first Risk Management Assessment installment and the Risk Reduction Affidavit signed via DocuSign is due to the General Fraternity by February 15th.
 For more important due dates, review the officer resource Important Due Dates.
-Take some time to review this resource to ensure that the chapter makes payments and submissions on time.
+Take some time to look through this resource to ensure that the chapter is making payments and submissions on time.

 The Risk Reduction Affidavit will be administered solely through DocuSign.
 Chapter officers and advisors responsible for signing the affidavit will receive an email to do so.
-To ensure the Risk Reduction Affidavit is sent to the correct officers, please ensure the Officer Information is up-to-date in the Members Area and that officers check that their contact information is correct.
+To ensure the Risk Reduction Affidavit is sent to the correct officers, please ensure the Officer Information is up to date in the Members Area, and officers check that their contact information is correct.
+Please make this a priority so that the Risk Reduction Affidavit can be delivered to the correct officers, at their current contact information.
+Failure to do so will result in delays in getting the correct individuals to sign the Risk Reduction Affidavit.

 **NOTE – For schools that have not begun the fall academic term by February 15th, the deadline to Complete the Risk Reduction Affidavit is March 15th.
-There is no change in the due date of the first installment of the Risk Management Assessment.
+There is no change in the due date of the first installment of the Conclave Fee.

 What You Can Expect to be Billed